wangziqi2013/wangziqi2013.github.io/_posts/2023-01-25-ptemagnet.markdown

 space fragmentation and improves the performance of nested page table walks in virtualized environments.
 The paper is motivated by the high degree of physical address space fragmentation when multiple memory-intensive processes are hosted in the same virtual machine, causing noticeable slowdowns on nested 2D page table walk.
+The paper addresses this problem using a customized kernel buddy allocator that opportunistically pre-allocates continuous physical pages on demand paging.
+As a result, page walks demonstrate better spatial locality which improves overall system performance.